Lam-Big-Water/Git-bootdev/notes.md

 When you create a new branch, it uses the current commit you are on as the branch base.
 For example, if you're on your main branch with 3 commits, A, B, and C, and then you run git switch -c my_new_branch, your new branch will look like this:

 ![graph](https://storage.googleapis.com/qvault-webapp-dynamic-assets/course_assets/oah2FRD-1228x682.png)

+20. Log Flags

+As you know, git log shows you the history of commits in your repo.
+There are a few flags I like to use from time to time to make the output easier to read.

+The first is --decorate.
+It can be one of:

+- short (the default)
+- full (shows the full ref name)
+- no (no decoration)

+This flag will show you a more compact view of the log.
+I use this one all the time, it just makes it so much easier to see what's going on.

+`git log --oneline`